Skip to main content

 For full-time students (non-geologists)

-This theme aims to help graduate scientists, including geospatial professionals, advance their understanding of geology and geotechnics.
+This theme aims to help science graduates, including geospatial professionals, advance their understanding of geology and geotechnics.

 Admission Requirements